Production of The Lord of the Rings film series: Costumes

-Ngila Dickson was hired on 1 April 1999 to handle the numerous costumes.
+Ngila Dickson was hired to handle the numerous costumes.
 She and 40 seamstresses worked on over 19,000 costumes for the film series.
 Due to the large shooting schedule, 10 versions of each costume were made, with 30 more for stunt, scale and other doubles, all in all meaning each design had 40 versions.
 Due to Jackson's requirement of realism, the costumers took great pains to make costumes look "lived in", wearing away colour, stuffing pockets and dirtying costumes for the likes of Gandalf and Aragorn due to their terrain-crossing nature.
-As with armour, there was also acid etching and some overdyeing of colours.
-Dickson decided to give the Hobbits shorts due to their bare feet, and specifically worked on long sleeves for the Elves for a gliding impression.
+As with armour, acid etching and overdyeing of colours were applied.
+Dickson decided to give the Hobbits shorts because of their bare feet, and worked on long sleeves for the Elves for a gliding impression.
 Dickson took great pains to distinguish the colours worn by the Gondorians (silver and black) and the Rohirrim (brown and green).

-Elijah Wood, who portrayed Frodo, revealed in 2021 that one of the Orcs was designed to resemble Harvey Weinstein.

 Filming

 Principal photography for The Lord of the Rings film trilogy was conducted concurrently in New Zealand for 438 days from 11 October 1999 through 22 December 2000.
 Pick-up shoots were conducted annually from 2001 to 2003.
-The trilogy was shot at over 150 different locations, with seven different units shooting, as well as at soundstages around Wellington and Queenstown.
-Jackson directed the whole production, while other unit directors included Alun Bollinger, John Mahaffie, Geoff Murphy, Fran Walsh, Barrie Osborne and Rick Porras.
+The trilogy was shot at many different locations, with seven different units shooting, as well as at soundstages around Wellington and Queenstown.
+Jackson directed the whole production, while unit directors included Alun Bollinger, John Mahaffie, Geoff Murphy, Fran Walsh, Barrie Osborne and Rick Porras.
 Jackson monitored these units with live satellite feeds, and with the added pressure of constant script re-writes and the multiple units handling his vision, he only got around four hours of sleep a night.

 Jackson described the production as the world's largest home movie, due to the independence and sense of family.
 Producer Barrie Osborne saw it as a travelling circus.
 Fran Walsh described writing the script for the production as laying the track down in front of a moving train.
-Jackson also described shooting as like organizing an army, with 2,400 people involved at the height of production.
+Jackson described shooting as like organizing an army, with 2,400 people involved at the height of production.
 Due to the remoteness of some of New Zealand's untamed landscapes, the crew carried survival kits in case helicopters could not reach the locations to bring them home in time.